NamDinhRobotics/proSLAM/README.md

 The folder should now contain 4 files (.txt) and 1 folder (.txt.d) plus the tarball 00.tar.gz

 ---
-3) run the system directly in the folder (`rosrun` is used for convenience only, the binary can also be launched normally with `./srrg_proslam_app`):
+3) run the system directly in the folder (`rosrun` is used for convenience only, the binary can also be launched normally with `./app`):

-    rosrun srrg_proslam srrg_proslam_app 00.txt -use-gui
+    rosrun srrg_proslam app 00.txt -use-gui

 Two windows will pop up - "input: images" (OpenCV), "output: map" (OpenGL)